- What are the advantages of using LEED for airport facilities?

 - Terminal 4 at New York's JFK International Airport LEED for Existing Buildings: Operations & Maintenance Gold certification

-View non-confidential LEED registered and certified projects in the project directory by entering key terms like ‘airport’ in the search bar.
-This will show projects with such terms in their project title.
-You can also filter by region and rating system type to get more specific results.
+View non-confidential LEED-registered and certified projects in the Project Directory by entering keywords like “airport” in the search bar.
+This will display projects with those terms in their titles.
+You can also filter by region and rating system to refine results.

-Does USGBC offer any education for project teams wanting to learn more about airport facilities pursuing green building measures?
+Does USGBC offer education for project teams interested in green building strategies for airport facilities?

 Yes!
-Check out the following sessions in the USGBC online course catalog.
+Explore the following sessions in the USGBC online course catalog.

 - LEED and Airport Facilities Education Resources